CatalogueOfLife/coldp/README.md

 #### ID
 The local identifier for the reference as used in referenceID in other entities.

+#### alternativeID
+A comma concatenated list of alternative identifiers for the reference.
+Every alternative identifier must be a URI/URN/URL or given in the form of `scheme:id`.
+See [identifiers](#Identifiers) for all details and common schemes.

 #### sourceID
 Optional identifier for the source this record came from as listed in the [metadata.yaml](metadata.yaml)